 See also The Best and Worst Oils for Cooking.

 Well, we now know that saturated fat is not the demon we were told it was, and even the new guidelines no longer consider cholesterol a “nutrient of concern.”
 But we’re still consuming a ton of vegetable oil.
 It’s in virtually every processed food, and it’s impossible to swing a rope in a grocery store without hitting a dozen products made with the stuff.

 And that’s the problem.
 It’s not that vegetable oil per se is necessarily bad, though the kinds we consume contain nothing of real value.
 The problem is that vegetable oils are predominantly omega-6.
 Omega-6 is an essential fatty acid – we need it in our diet – but it’s also pro-inflammatory.
 This is not a problem when it’s balanced with an equal intake of anti-inflammatory omega-3.
 But it’s not.

 Research shows that we consume about 16 times more omega-6 (mostly in the form of vegetable oil) than omega-3.
 This has contributed to the silent epidemic of inflammation that we’ve been seeing since the ’80s when the boneheaded prohibition against saturated fat first came into being.

 Hence, many who lean toward whole-food, Paleo-style eating suggest not just consuming more omega-3, but also limiting (not eliminating) sources of omega-6 fat (like vegetable oils).
-Try swapping out some of those kitchen staples for healthier saturated fats like sustainable red palm oil, coconut oil or grass-fed butter or ghee, or for terrific monounsaturated fats like avocado oil and olive oil.
+Try swapping out some of those kitchen staples for healthier saturated fats like sustainable red palm oil or coconut oil, or for terrific monounsaturated fats like avocado oil and olive oil.

 And when you do consume high-omega-6 oils like peanut or sesame oils, look for the organic, cold-pressed variety.